 Why choose Sport at the University of Edinburgh?

 We are ranked in Europe's top 10 universities for sports-related subjects in the QS World University Rankings by Subject 2023.

 You will benefit from our state-of-the-art research equipment and excellent facilities, including a specialised building in the city centre with sports biomechanics and exercise physiology labs.

-Many of our students combine studying with successful sporting careers.
-Olympic gold medallist Sir Chris Hoy, former Scotland Rugby captain Kelly Brown and Commonwealth Games gold medallist Sarah Adlington studied or study here.
+Many of our students have managed to combine studying with successful sporting careers.
+Olympic gold medallist Sir Chris Hoy, former Scotland Rugby Captain Kelly Brown, Commonwealth gold medallist Sarah Adlington and Olympic diver Grace Reid studied here.